 Find out more about the impact of swimming with dolphins, the alternatives and how you can help.

 Today there are more than 3,600 whales and dolphins held captive in aquariums, zoos and marine parks.
 One day, we’ll look back on this time and think, how could this cruelty ever have been considered entertainment?
 Help us end captivity now.

 Whales and dolphins continue to be captured and imprisoned in marine parks around the world for one reason: they make money for big corporations.
 Help fight for whale and dolphin freedom today.

 Every year, hundreds of thousands of tourists visit parks and zoos holding whales and dolphins in captivity.
-Join our campaign to persuade the travel industry to get out of the dark ages and to stop promoting these 'attractions'.
+Join our campaign to persuade the travel industry to get out of the dark ages and commit to an ethical phase-out of captivity.

-More than 3,000 whales, dolphins and porpoises are held in tanks.
+More than 3,600 whales, dolphins and porpoises are held in tanks.
 If we want to end captivity, we need sanctuaries where they can live the rest of their lives in a more natural environment or be rehabilitated for release.
-We are creating the world's first beluga whale sanctuary in Iceland.
+Together with the SEA LIFE Trust we have helped create the world's first beluga whale sanctuary in Iceland.

 Please help us end captive cruelty

 By adopting a whale or dolphin, by making a donation, or by fundraising for WDC, you can help us save these amazing creatures from a life in confinement.